garyburke888/risk-manager/README.md

         1. The 'Edit' and 'Delete' button links are visible within each 'Risk'.
         2. 'Risks' can only be edited or deleted by the user who created them, or by admin.
+            -   (to test this, login as 'admin' with password 'adminpassword').
         3. To delete a 'Risk' the user will be prompted to confirm they wish to do so.

     2. As a frequent user, I want to create and manage Risk Owners.

         1. The 'Manage Owners' link is only visible to admin.
+            -   (to test this, login as 'admin' with password 'adminpassword').
         2. The 'Add Owner', 'Delete Owner' & 'Edit Owner' button links are only visible to admin.
+            -   (to test this, login as 'admin' with password 'adminpassword').
         3. To delete a 'Risk Owner' the user will be prompted to confirm they wish to do so.

     3. As a frequent user, I want to view and manage the status of Risks.